jarvma18/js-flatten/README.md

 Features include:
 * Recursive flattening √
-* Customizable separators
+* Customizable separators √
-* Efficient and lightweight
+* Efficient and lightweight √
-* Easy integration
+* Easy integration √

+In the future:
+* Deflatten feature

 I practiced TDD with this small project.